Robert (archbishop of Esztergom): Persecution of non-Christians

 The employment of Jews and Muslims to administer the royal revenues led Robert and the other subordinated prelates into conflict with King Andrew II.
 According to Pope Gregory's letter ("the news reached us from the report made by you"), Robert made a complaint about Andrew to the Roman Curia, because the king continued to employ Jews and Muslims despite his former conflict with the Holy See over the issue.
 Robert intended to extend his legate jurisdiction over Hungary and domestic political affairs.
 On 3 March 1231, Gregory authorized the archbishop (legate natus) to perform acts of religious censure to persuade Andrew to dismiss his non-Christian officials.
-Robert could there-fore excommunicate anyone who proceeded against the hierocratic (pro-papal) policy.
+Robert could therefore excommunicate anyone who proceeded against the hierocratic (pro-papal) policy.
 The primatial privilege of the Archbishop of Esztergom was also reaffirmed by the pope, entitling his right to celebrate the coronation of the Hungarian monarch.
 Under duress, Andrew issued a Golden Bull in 1231, which confirmed that Muslims were banned from employment, and empowered the Archbishop of Esztergom to excommunicate the king if he failed to honor the provisions of the new Golden Bull.
 The document emphasizes specifically coinage among the public offices forbidden to non-Christians (Jews and Muslims), as the royal mint was located in Esztergom and was part of the privileges of its archbishop.

 Although Andrew pledged to respect the privileges of the clergymen and to dismiss his non-Christian officials in his Golden Bull, he never fulfilled the latter promise.
 Robert excommunicated Palatine Denis, son of Ampud and other royal advisors (e.g. Master of the treasury Nicholas and a certain chamberlain Samuel of "Saracen" origin) and put Hungary under an interdict on 25 February 1232, because the employment of Jews and Muslims continued despite the Golden Bull of 1231.
 He was the first prelate who used this ecclesiastical censure against the kingdom.
 Robert argued he carried all this with reference to the apostolic authority (legatus) conferred on him.
 Since the archbishop accused the Muslims of persuading Andrew to seize church property, Andrew restored properties to the archbishop.
 Berend says Robert bemoaned the situation of the Catholic Church in the realm, as several clergymen lost their offices due to the presence of non-Christian financial experts.
 In response, Pope Gregory sent a letter to Archbishop Robert in July 1232, in which he accused him of exceeding his powers.
 The pope emphasized that Robert's jurisdiction as papal legate was limited only to the area inhabited by the Cumans and ordered him not to apply further ecclesiastical punishments.
 Pope Gregory sought an agreement and persuaded Robert to suspend the interdict.